 - 2.9 Do a safari day trip to Udawalawe National Park!

-- 2.10 Ride the train enroute to Kandy
+- 2.10 Ride the scenic train to/from Kandy

 - 3 Where to stay in Ella